Fundraising and Volunteering – The Family Commitment plan

 No one wants to see the fees go up so we must work together to ensure that this revenue remains intact.
 We must participate as part of our commitment to Gaming, in community events such as parades, demonstrations, etc.

-To be Fair and get everyone involved the Family Commitment Plan been devised, it specifies how many “points” a family must earn, how they can earn then, what the minimum requirements are for the major fundraisers, and (unfortunately) what me penalties are if the family’s commitments are not met.
+To be fair and get everyone involved, the Family Commitment Plan has been devised, it specifies how many “points” a family must earn, how they can earn them, what the minimum requirements are for the major fundraisers, and what the penalties are if the family’s commitments are not met.

 How Many Points?

-If a family has more than one athlete, their point requirement is the total of the two highest point athletes to a maximum of 1200 points pct family
+If a family has more than one athlete, their point requirement is the total of the two highest point athletes to a maximum of 1200 points per family

-A year for commitment points runs from Set-up (approx. July 10“) to Take-down (appox.
-June 25‘*‘).
+A year for commitment points runs from setup (around July 10“) to Take-down (around June 25‘*‘).
 Extra points do not carry over to the next year.

 How to Earn Points

 Points are generally accrued as a set number of points per hour or $1 equivalent to 1 point for food, prizes, fundraising profits, money donated, etc.

 - Surrey invitational meet – any additional time working at a meet for a scheduled activity beyond the basic requirements as laid out below.